liferay/plutonium/etc/jsr-286-tck/readme.txt

        j2ee.home.ri=${TS_HOME}
        j2ee.classes.ri=${j2ee.home.ri}/lib/j2ee_1_3.jar

-  f) Copy the pluto-assemble-tck286-wars-pom.xml to $TS_HOME
+  f) Copy the plutonium-assemble-tck286-wars-pom.xml to $TS_HOME

-  g) from $TS_HOME, run mvn -f pluto-assemble-tck286-wars-pom.xml
+  g) from $TS_HOME, run mvn -f plutonium-assemble-tck286-wars-pom.xml

-     This will run the maven-pluto-plugin against the tck test wars and write them out to $TS_HOME/pluto-assembled-wars
+     This will run the maven-plutonium-plugin against the tck test wars and write them out to $TS_HOME/plutonium-assembled-wars

 2) Build and setup a clean Pluto/Tomcat installation for testing

 3) Running the TCK

-  a) copy all wars from $TS_HOME/pluto-assembled-wars to your Pluto/Tomcat webapps folder
+  a) copy all wars from $TS_HOME/plutonium-assembled-wars to your Pluto/Tomcat webapps folder

   b) Startup and stop Tomcat once to ensure the TCK portlet applications are predeployed